retsyx/amity/README.md

 ### Active

 When active, all the buttons should behave as expected for the selected activity.
 For example, when using a PlayStation, the directional buttons navigate the PlayStation interface, select selects, back/menu backs out, and volume controls control the audio device.
-On remotes equiped with a touchpad, swipes can also be used.
+On remotes equipped with a touchpad, swipes can also be used.

 A short press of the power button ends the activity and puts the system in standby.
 A long press of the power button refreshes the current activity to ensure all devices are as they should be.
 This is useful, if a device is not on when it should be.